 The last two years the markings are removed from the vehicle, it becomes low profile.
 It is a fully equipped cruiser that is used by the Chief of Police and the Detective Division.
-It is a 2005 Ford Crown Vic.
+It is a 2005 Ford Crown Victoria.

 The utility vehicle is a 2006 Ford Expedition.
-When it was purchased the plan was for it to be a 10-year vehicle.
-This unit is used to tow the OHRV trailer.
+When it was purchased the plan was for it to be a 10-year, multi-purpose vehicle.
 It is used in inclement weather when a 4-wheel drive vehicle is needed.
-This unit is also used as a detail vehicle when a sedan is not available.
+This unit is also used as a detail vehicle when a sedan is not available; and to tow the OHRV trailer

 Because of the nature of the work the wear and tear on emergency vehicles is greater than a vehicle owned by an individual.
 The constant use, the number of different drivers, the constant stopping and starting, and the number of hours a cruiser sits at a scene running creates maintenance problems as the cruisers get older.
-We have an aggressive maintenance program but as the cruisers get older, the cost of maintenance increases.
+We have an aggressive maintenance program, but as the cruisers get older, the cost of maintenance increases.

 The tax impact of this purchase is \$0.01 as it is primarily funded from the existing Capital Reserve Fund.